loopwerk/django-generic-notifications/README.md

 )
 ```

-This project doesn’t come with a UI (view + template) for managing user preferences, but an example UI is provided in the example app.
+This project doesn’t come with a UI (view + template) for managing user preferences, but an example is provided in the [example app](#example-app).

 ## Custom Channels